gausec/KingRailPopGen/analyses/ANGSD/NGSadmix.md

 ```
 logs$like<-as.vector(as.numeric( sub("\\D*(\\d+).*", "\\1", foundset) ))
 ```
-9.8 calculate delta K & probability (use these values to select K, which will be the one that has the highest value)
+9.8 calculate delta 𝐾 & probability (These values can be interpreted as a kind of "likelihood index" for each 𝐾, and can be used to select 𝐾, which will be the one that has the highest value)
 ```
 tapply(logs$like, logs$K, FUN= function(x) mean(abs(x))/sd(abs(x)))
 ```